1

 Feature Trading 212 DEGIRO

-Regulatory Entities FCA, CySEC, FSC (registered with CMVM) AFM, DNB, BaFin (registered with CMVM)
+Regulatory Entities FCA, CySEC, ASIC, BaFin AFM, DNB, BaFin

-Financial Instruments Stocks, ETFs, CFDs Stocks, ETFs, Bonds, Mutual Funds, Leveraged Products, Structured Products, Options, Futures
+Financial Instruments Stocks, ETFs, Cryptos, CFDs Stocks, ETFs, Bonds, Mutual Funds, Leveraged Products, Structured Products, Options, Futures

 Minimum Deposit €1 €1